Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 Seed Lake.

-The paddle across Basswood was as easy as I've ever had and we made very good time to Prairie.
+The paddle across Basswood was as easy as I've ever had and we made very good time to Prairie (we arrived there at 14:53).

 (Packing note: yesterday, we had moved both pairs of our Chaco &ldquo;magic sandals&rdquo; from the personal pack to the gear pack and were surprised how